×

 If you are thinking about moving to Sendai, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Sendai can vary greatly depending on the location and size of the property.
 For a single bedroom apartment in the city center, the monthly rent is typically around 50,000 to 70,000 Japanese Yen.
 If you're looking outside of the city center, the rent can drop to approximately 30,000 to 50,000 Japanese Yen per month.
 If you're interested in buying property, the average price per square meter in the city center is around 500,000 Japanese Yen, while outside of the city center it can be around 300,000 Japanese Yen per square meter.
-Please note that these are average prices and actual costs may vary," said one expat who made the move to Sendai.
+Please note that these are average prices and actual costs may vary," remarked one expat in Sendai, Japan.

 Should I buy or rent a home in Sendai?